Parse Trees Guided LLM Prompt Compression: Introduction

 \IEEEPARstart{L}{arge} Language Models (LLMs) have achieved remarkable performance on various tasks such as question answering, summarization, multimodal generation, and information extraction \cite{achiam2023gpt,meta2024llama3}.
 Prompting LLMs with adequate task-related contexts can enhance their performance.
 The prompting techniques, like in-context learning \cite{dong2022survey}, chain-of-thought \cite{wei2022chain}, and retrieval augmented generation \cite{lewis2020retrieval}, have shown noticeable performance gains for answering questions that require long-tail knowledge \cite{li2024role} and reasoning ability \cite{fu2023chainofthoughthubcontinuouseffort}.

 Most LLMs adopt the transformer architecture, which results in the computational cost of LLMs being proportional to the square of input context length \cite{vaswani2017attention}.
-In addition, there is an upper token limit that can be processed by LLMs \cite{vaswani2017attention}.
-The use of long prompt for providing rich contexts to LLMs would also significantly increase the computational cost and might exceed the input token limit.
+In addition, there is an upper limit to the number of tokens that can be processed by LLMs \cite{vaswani2017attention}.
+The use of long prompt for providing rich contexts to LLMs would also significantly increase the computational cost and may exceed the input token limit.
 To this end, prompt compression, by shortening the length of prompt, is suggested to reduce the computational cost during LLM inference and make LLMs possible for handling prompts beyond the input token limit (or indirectly increasing the limit).

 Recently, some prompt compression methods \cite{chuang2024learning,gilbert2023semantic} feed the original prompt into a language model for generating the compressed prompt.
 These generative compression methods exploit the language understanding and generation ability of language models, but would encounter issues like hallucination \cite{ji2023survey} due to the limitations of generative language models.
 Another typical type of prompt compression methods \cite{li2023compressingcontextenhanceinference,jiang2023llmlingua,pan2024llmlingua,jung2024discrete,huang2023boosting} obtain the compressed prompt by selecting a portion of the original prompt without generating new contents, and thus alleviate the hallucination issue.
-These selective compression methods employ a measure to evaluate the importance of tokens in the original prompt, and preserve the important parts while outputting the compressed prompt.
+These selective compression methods typically adopt a measure to evaluate the importance of tokens in the original prompt, and preserve the important parts while outputting the compressed prompt.

 Regarding existing selective prompt compression methods, the parts of the original prompt to remain or remove are determined mainly by a computational model, e.g., using a small language model to calculate information entropy as the measure.
 The computational models have not yet involved the linguistic rules, which have been previously shown effective in various learning tasks \cite{zhang2020sg,hong2019learning,cao2019interpretable,unno2006trimming}.
 Besides, the computational cost of prompt compression methods is also deserved to consider, since one fundamental motivation of prompt compression is to reduce the computational cost for LLM inference \cite{li2023compressingcontextenhanceinference,jiang2023llmlingua}.
 Moreover, the streaming processing of original prompt by compression methods may overlook the connecting patterns among sentences and the hierarchical structure of the whole prompt, which we refer as the human writing logic especially while writing long prompts.